- What does dysfunctional voiding mean?

 In infants, the bladder fills and empties without control.
 Normally when the bladder fills up, the sphincter contracts.
 During urination, the sphincter muscles relax and the bladder contracts.
 As the child grows, this emptying of the bladder is stopped through the signals from the brain.
 This type of brain control of the bladder is what is termed as “toilet trained” or “potty trained”.

-Generally children gain control over bowel movement by age three, and bladder control by age four.
-It is during this period, that is, 3-7 years of age that for some reason, children develop the pattern of contracting their muscles at the same time that the bladder contracts (see the pictures below).
-Unfortunately once children begin this, it is difficult to unlearn easily.
+Generally, children gain control over bowel movement by age three, and bladder control by age four.
+During this period, that is, 3-7 years of age that for some reason, children develop the pattern of contracting their muscles at the same time that the bladder contracts (see the pictures below).
+Unfortunately, once children begin this, it is difficult to unlearn easily.